eerotal/restic-docker-swarm/README.md

 The agent container includes a wrapper called *rds-run* for running *restic* with a default set of arguments. *rds-run* is by default configured to perform all operations on the SFTP host configured for the agent container.
 Run `rds-run -h` for a help message.
-Arguments passed to *rds-run* are passed to the *restic* binary after the default ones.
+Arguments passed to *rds-run* are forwarded to the *restic* binary following the default ones.

 Example usage: